-About Joint Programmes
+About the EERA Joint Programmes

-What are EERA Joint Programmes of Research?
+tHE EERA Joint Programmes

 In a Joint Programme (JP) a research organisation join institutions in other European countries to work on shared priority setting and research projects.
 The EERA JPs are aligned with the priorities for low carbon technologies defined in the SET-Plan.
 The aim of the EERA JPs is to gradually evolve into fully operational virtual research institutes.
 This will speed up the development of new low carbon technologies.